kenderb/HTMLForms/README.md

 # HTML and CSS form

-> This is a intuit form clone made for an assignment of HTML/CSS.
+> This is an intuit form clone made for an assignment of HTML/CSS.

 ![screenshot](./app_screenshot.png)